Blog

 • Monitors

-The cost of the technology you offer will depend on what you choose to offer, the quality of those choices, as well as the volume.
+The cost depends on what you choose to offer, the quality of those choices, as well as the volume.
 Starter Story estimates the cost of office equipment to be anywhere between $500 to $5,000 a year per employee.

 Given that not every member will have their own equipment, you could take the average cost of the items you want to buy and price it out accordingly.